 As an example, by using the Sensing+ mobile app to schedule and record spray activity, Matt has a digital record for compliance and OH&S. Once his system has recorded enough historical data, Matt also believes it will become a useful planning tool.

 “Combing weather data with an important operation like spraying means that, in future, I can pull up the records and say the weather was doing this, this person took this action, and this is what the level was,” he says.
 “The year before then becomes the basis of the following season’s operations.
-For example, if we had a powdery mildew outbreak last year, the data might tell us we should have taken action earlier.”
+For example, if we had a powdery mildew outbreak last year, the data might tell us where there's an opportunity to take earlier action this year.”

 Having reliable evidence to hand also reinforces what Matt often knows by instinct.
-“We had a relatively dry period early last year, which led to us increasing the water,” Matt recalls.
+“We had a relatively dry period early last year, which meant we needed to apply irrigation more effectively,” Matt recalls.
 “A lot of that decision was made on gut feel – but Sensing+ will be able to tell us more accurately.
 Having that flexibility to adapt during the growing season is critical,” he explains.